 As part of the Sheriff and Public Safety Officer program, all cadets undergo on-the-job training at various security facilities throughout Atlantic Canada.
 This real-life experience provides students the opportunity to use their skills and knowledge, and offers cadets the fundamental skills needed to further pursue careers in policing or corrections.

 Living in residence provides cadets with experiential learning, such as cooperation, problem solving and time management.
 Through this interaction with fellow students outside the classroom setting, cadets develop a professional appreciation for teamwork and diversity.

 Each single-occupancy room includes a bathroom, fridge, television, air conditioning and heat.
-Common areas include a sitting room, television, laundry and kitchen (non-cooking) facilities.
+Common areas include a sitting room, television, laundry (Coin operated) and kitchen (non-cooking) facilities.

 Cadets are provided with 14 meals a week: breakfast, lunch and dinner Monday through Thursday, breakfast and lunch on Friday.